rweigel/cdawmeta/README.md

 Although HAPI has an `additionalMetadata` attribute, we are reluctant to reference existing SPASE records due to these issues (primarily 2., 3., and 5.).
 We conclude that it makes more sense to link to less extensive but correct metadata (for example, to CDF Master metadata or documentation on the CDAWeb website<sup>*</sup>) than to more extensive SPASE metadata that is confusing (see 4.) or incomplete and in some cases incorrect (see items 2., 3., and 5.).

-<sup>*</sup> This is not quite possible - CDAWeb includes links to SPASE with incorrect information, for example ones with incorrect units or a list of parameters that is not the same as what is shown in their data selection menu.
+<sup>*</sup> This is not quite possible - CDAWeb includes links to SPASE with incorrect information, for example, ones with incorrect units or a list of parameters that is not the same as what is shown in their data selection menu.

-The primary problems with existing CDAWeb `NumericalData` SPASE records is
+The primary problems with existing CDAWeb `NumericalData` SPASE records are

-1. that they appear to have been created ad-hoc by different authors who follow different conventions and include different levels of detail;
+1. they appear to have been created ad-hoc by different authors who follow different conventions and include different levels of detail;
 2. there is no automated mechanism for updating or syncing the SPASE records with CDAWeb metadata; and
 3. there do not appear to be mechanisms in place to ensure the content of SPASE records is correct, consistent, and not confusing.